Sforno (family): Obadiah ben Israel Sforno

 Venetian Talmudist of the sixteenth and seventeenth centuries.
 He edited Menahem Azariah di Fano's Yemin Adonai Romemah (Venice, n.d.); and a responsum of his is inserted in Di Fano's collection of Responsa (Venice, n.d., p.
 83).

 Obadiah ben Jacob Sforno

 Italian exegete, philosopher, and physician; born at Cesena about 1475; died at Bologna in 1550.
 See the main article on him, Obadiah ben Jacob Sforno.

 Osheah ben Nissim Isaac Sforno

 Rabbi at Mantua in the first half of the seventeenth century.
 A religious poem of his was inserted by Joseph Jedidiah Karmi in his Kenaf Renanim.

-Solomon Samuel ben Nissim Israel Sforno
+Solomon Shmaya ben Nissim Isaac Sforno

 Rabbi at Asti, later at Venice; died in 1617.
 Several responsa of his were inserted by Jacob Heilbronner in his Naḥalat Ya'aḳob (Padua, 1622).
 Solomon left in manuscript commentaries on Psalms, Proverbs, Job, Daniel, the Megillot, Ezra, Nehemiah, and Chronicles.
 He edited the Cuzari with the commentary of Judah Moscato (Venice, 1594).
 On his death a funeral sermon was pronounced by Leon of Modena, who lauded him in the highest terms.